zuozhenggh/learning-library/security-library/database/data-safe/register-autonomous-database/register-autonomous-database.md

 - Register your ATP database with Oracle Data Safe
 - Run a SQL script using Oracle Database Actions to load sample data into your database
 - Access Oracle Data Safe and view the list of registered target databases to which you have access
-- Access and review the Security Center
+- Access and review Security Center
 - Access and review the Oracle Data Safe Console

 ### Prerequisites